IbadS17/internshala-assignment/README.md

 Both components are documented in Storybook with interactive states and deployed via Chromatic for easy sharing and testing.

+Here is the Live Link of Storybook https://68dbcc4830ca2533a0d95727-rzubcwhapn.chromatic.com/

 ## 🎥 GIFs

 ### InputField Interactions